demisto/content/Packs/CyberArkIdentity/Integrations/CyberArkIdentityEventCollector/CyberArkIdentityEventCollector_description.md

 **Maximum number of events per fetch**

-The number of items to retrieve per request from CyberArk's API.
+The maximum number of items to retrieve per request from CyberArk's API.